 Mount points for autofs serve the same function as mount points in conventional NFS mounting.
 They are the access point in the client's file system where a remote NFS directory is attached.
-Noticeably different from automount, autofs performs mounts in place; it does not link /hosts with /tmp_mnt.
+Noticeably different from automount, autofs performs mounts in place; it does not link /hosts with /tmp\mnt.

 With AutoFS, mount points are automatically created and removed as needed by the autofs program.
-When the autofs program is started, it reads configuration information from /etc/config/autofs.options, additional autofs maps, or both, and creates all mount points needed to support the specified configuration.
+When the autofs program is started, it reads configuration information from /etc/auto\master file.
+The autofs.options file is only used by the /etc/init.d/network script. autofs always reads the /etc/auto\master file and may access additional AutoFS maps.

 The autofs command installs AutoFS mount points and associates an AutoFS map with each mount point.
 The AutoFS file system monitors attempts to access directories within it and notifies the autofsd daemon.
 The daemon uses the map to locate a file system, and then mounts it at the point of reference within the AutoFS file system.
-Maps can be assigned to an AutoFS mount using an entry in the /etc/auto_master map or they can be combined in another map file referenced in an /etc/auto_master entry.
+Maps can be assigned to an AutoFS mount using an entry in the /etc/auto\master map or they can be combined in another map file referenced in an /etc/auto\master entry.